 Getting to Mount Garfield

-To reach the trailhead, take Interstate 70 to the Palisade exit, No. 42.
+To reach the trailhead, take Interstate 70 to exit No. 42.
 At the bottom of the exit, turn right onto 37 3/10 Road, cross the canal, and take another right turn on the first paved road, G 7/10 Road.
 Travel until this road turns to dirt and takes a sharp right.
 Then travel through a narrow tunnel under I-70.
 The road ends on the north side of the highway at the parking lot and trailhead.

 Two trails lead to the top of Mount Garfield: the two-mile Mount Garfield Trail and the 2.5-mile Gearhart Mine Trail.
 Both trailheads are accessed from the same parking area at the bottom of Mancos Shale hill.
 The Mount Garfield Trail goes up the middle of the hill on the north side of the parking area, and the Gearhart Mine Trailhead can be accessed by the east side of the parking area.